Gradient flow, confinement, and magnetic monopole in U(1) lattice gauge theory: Monte Carlo Simulation with antiperiodic boundary conditions

 Thus, except in the case of $\phi = \pm \pi$, the symmetry is broken.
 Therefore, the center symmetry is reduced from $U(1)$ symmetry to $Z_2$ symmetry.

-Monte Carlo simulations with anti-periodic boundary conditions are performed.
+Monte Carlo simulations with the antiperiodic boundary condition are performed.
 In Fig.~\ref{fig:plapbc}, we plot the distribution of the Polyakov loop on each configuration.
 The lattice size is $32^3 \times 8$.
-The number of configurations is 1,000 for each $\beta$.
-The left figure is $\beta=0.90$ in the confinement phase, and the right figure is $\beta=1.10$ in the deconfinement phase.
+The number of configurations is 1000 for each $\beta$.
+The left panel is $\beta=0.90$ in the confinement phase, and the right panel is $\beta=1.10$ in the deconfinement phase.
 The distribution of the Polyakov loop is $Z_2$ symmetric from $L$ to $-L$, corresponding to the symmetry change from $U(1)$ to $Z_2$.
 The contribution of the Polyakov loop from the monopole is also calculated and shown in Fig.~\ref{fig:plmonapbc}.
 The distribution of the monopole contribution is also $Z_2$ symmetric from $L_m$ to $-L_m$.

 We have discussed in Sec.~\ref{sec:center} that the complex phase of the Polyakov loop from monopoles is created from the Dirac sheet bubbles for periodic boundary conditions.
 However, if the Coulomb propagator can be defined strictly, the behavior of the Polyakov loop can be understood from the solid angle of the monopole in Eq.~(\ref{eq:psang}).
 Then, the Dirac sheet without monopoles does not affect the Polyakov loop, and there is no reason to change the complex phase by the Dirac sheet.
 Only the sign of the Polyakov loop changes with the infinitely wide Dirac sheet.
 The sign changing without monopoles corresponds to the center transformation reduced from $U(1)$ to $Z_2$.